About John and Jean

 How the payments work

-The Controlled Access Trust is a bare trust, with a series of life assurance policies that have different maturity dates.
 The policies can be set up to mature individually or in groups, at specific dates until the children reach 18.
-This means that payments can be made for the children at key times in their lives.
+If all the maturity proceeds aren’t needed, the maturity dates can be deferred to a date after the grandchildren’s 18th birthdays.
+This can be anytime up to the age of 49.
+This means that payments can be made to the children at important times in their lives.

 Flexible access